roma-glushko/genart-prompts/artists.md

 - by Thomas Kinkade
 - by Andreas Rocha
 - by Larry Elmore
+- by Mike Winkelmann or by Beeple

 ## Romanticism

 - by Ivan Aivazovsky
+- by Henry Fuseli

 ## Psychedelic